 The report displays comparable enthusiasm for micronutrient dietary supplementation as a cost-effective strategy for malnutrition.
-The prevalence of iron deficiency (88% of pregnant women in India are iron deficient); iodine deficiency (responsible for 20 million cases of mental retardation)

-and Vitamin A deficiency (13.8 million children with eye damage) are reviewed and strategies are suggested for delivering supplementation to appropriate target groups in a cost-effective manner (including adding Vitamin A and iodine to the 'EPI plus' schedule).
+The prevalence of iron deficiency (88% of pregnant women in India are iron deficient); iodine deficiency (responsible for 20 million cases of mental retardation) and Vitamin A deficiency (13.8 million children with eye damage) are reviewed and strategies are suggested for delivering supplementation to appropriate target groups in a cost-effective manner (including adding Vitamin A and iodine to the "EPI plus" schedule).

 The report also estimates that 780 million people world wide suffer from an energy deficient diet; many are protein deficient also.
-Macro nutrient malnutrition is attributed to household income, female income and seasonal access.
+Malnutrition is attributed to household income, female income and seasonal access.
 The dumping of cheap wheat and butter and the overcommitment to export crops with the discounting of food security are not considered.
-The main strategy suggested for addressing macro nutrient malnutrition is greater household buying power, associated with economic growth.
+The main strategy suggested for addressing malnutrition is